 A three or four year old salmon with a minimal length of one meter (about three feet), caught in the rivers between October and May (Woordenboek der Nederlandsche Taal, under lemma ‘winter’).

 The editions below were used by me.
 Links refer to available editions.

-- Johannes van Dam en Joop Witteveen, Koks en keukenmeiden.
+- Johannes van Dam and Joop Witteveen, Koks en keukenmeiden.
 Amsterdamse kookboeken uit de Gastronomische Bibliotheek en de Bibliotheek van de Universiteit van Amsterdam.
-Nijgh & Van Ditmar, Amsterdam, 2006
+Nijgh & Van Ditmar, Amsterdam, 2006.

 - Alan Davidson, Tom Jaine The Oxford Companion to Food (División Academic).
-(Oxford, 2006; link is to the third, revised edition of 2014)
+(Oxford, 2006; link goes to the third revised edtion of 2014).

-- Richard C. Hoffmann, Fishers’ Craft and Lettered Art.
-Tracts on Fishing from the end of the Middle Ages.
-University of Toronto Press, 1997
+- Richard C. Hoffmann, Fishers’ Craft and Lettered Art: Tracts on Fishing from the End of the Middle Ages (Toronto Mediaeval Texts and Translations), 1997.

-- Gheeraert Vorselman, Eenen nyeuwen coock boeck.
-Edition E. Cockx-Indestege, Eenen nyeuwen coock boeck.
-Kookboek samengesteld door Gheeraert Vorselman en gedrukt te Antwerpen in 1560.
-Wiesbaden, 1971
+- E. Cockx-Indestege, Eenen nyeuwen coock boeck.
+Kookboek samengesteld door Gheeraert Vorselman en gedrukt te Antwerpen in 1560, Wiesbaden, 1971.

 Cook’s Salmon Salad, a recipe from the 19th century